purduesigbots/pros-docs/v5/okapi/api/chassis/model/chassis-model-factory.rst

 =================== ===================================================================
 Parameters
 =================== ===================================================================
- itopLeftMotor       The top left motor. itopRightMotor      The top right motor. ibottomRightMotor   The bottom right motor. ibottomLeftMotor    The bottom left motor. imaxOutput          The maximum output value sent to the motors.
+ itopLeftMotor       The top left motor (also used for controller input). itopRightMotor      The top right motor (also used for controller input). ibottomRightMotor   The bottom right motor. ibottomLeftMotor    The bottom left motor. imaxOutput          The maximum output value sent to the motors.